Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Converged AI-RAN and O-RAN Architecture

-At the other end of the AI-O2 interface, the AI-RAN edge site, shown in Fig.~\ref{fig:ai-ran-site}, is responsible for the granular, container-level service orchestration.
-Here, the O-Cloud extends into an AI-ready version that can manage containerized workloads for AI and RAN solutions.
+\textbf{AI-RAN Site.} At the other end of the AI-O2 interface, the AI-RAN edge site, shown in Fig.~\ref{fig:ai-ran-site}, is responsible for the granular, container-level service orchestration.
+Here, the O-Cloud extends into an AI-ready version that can manage containerized workloads for AI and RAN solutions, and also potentially distributed core components such as a local \gls{upf}.
 Figure~\ref{fig:ai-ran-site} also shows the taxonomy of workloads that can be executed on AI-RAN sites.
-These include the AI-driven \glspl{cu} and \glspl{du}, with AI-for-RAN solutions (e.g., dApps~\cite{lacava2025dapps}) providing intelligence within the protocol stack.
-An additional AI-for-RAN category, outside of the RAN CU/DUs, is represented by AI-accelerated \nearrts, which can be hosted at the edge to satisfy near-real-time inference and control constraints.
+Besides AI-driven \glspl{cu} and \glspl{du}, AI-for-RAN solutions include, for example, dApps~\cite{lacava2025dapps}, real-time programmable components that extend the O-RAN architecture to provide intelligence within the protocol stack.
+An additional AI-for-RAN category, outside of the RAN CUs/DUs, is represented by AI-accelerated \nearrts, which can be hosted at the edge to satisfy near-real-time inference and control constraints.
 AI-on-RAN solutions can include training for AI models, generative AI services (e.g., chatbots), sensing based on AI, and other edge inference tasks, among others.
-As an instance, Fig.~\ref{fig:plot} illustrates the \gls{gpu} utilization for two \gls{gpu}-accelerated nodes in a prototype of an AI-RAN cluster, based on~\cite{maxenti2025autoranautomatedzerotouchopen}.
-The system shares two applications, a GPU-based \gls{du} (based on NVIDIA ARC), with 15 connected users exchanging up to 1.5 Gbps of downlink traffic, and a chatbot using an Ollama-based \gls{llm}.
-The first represents an AI-for-RAN workload, and the second is an AI-on-RAN task.
-In this instance, the system has enough \gls{gpu} capacity to support both solutions, showing the potential of \gls{ran} infrastructure sharing.

-The AI-RAN site is equipped with compute (including AI accelerators, e.g., \glspl{gpu}), storage, and networking resources that are presented and organized through a container orchestration platform (e.g., Kubernetes or RedHat OpenShift).
+The AI-RAN site is equipped with compute (including AI accelerators, e.g., \glspl{gpu}), storage, and networking resources.
+These are managed by a container orchestration platform (e.g., Kubernetes or Red Hat OpenShift), which also provides tenant's workload isolation via namespaces.
 Both of these components are managed by the AI-O-Cloud \gls{ims} and \gls{dms}.
 These extend O-RAN services that terminate the O2 interface for infrastructure configuration and workload lifecycle management, respectively.
 In the AI-O-Cloud, they also translate policies and schedules determined by the \gls{smo} into AI infrastructure configurations and AI workload deployment, while enabling coexistence with the \gls{ran}.